AnonCatalyst/Coeus-OSINT-ToolBox/README.md

     File: `Social_Platforms.json`

 ### ℹ️ Other
-17. **README** - Instructions and information about the Coeus-Framework.
+17. **README** - Instructions and information about the Coeus-ToolBox.
-    - Detailed instructions, usage guidelines, and information about the Coeus-Framework.
+    - Detailed instructions, usage guidelines, and information about the Coeus-ToolBox.
     File: `README.md`

 18. **LICENSE** - License information for the Coeus-Framework.
-    - Information about the licensing terms and conditions for using the Coeus-Framework.
+    - Information about the licensing terms and conditions for using the Coeus-ToolBox.
     File: `LICENSE`

 ## Usage 🚀